mrmorkeberg/Memgame/Readme.md

 ### **As a player who wants to train my memory**
 - I want a game to train my memory
-- I want to see what leve I am on
+- I want to see what level I am on
 - I want to see my final score

 ## Design choises